 Timegate Redesign

 Timegate, now rebranded as Timegate+, is a comprehensive workforce management solution, designed specifically for industries with distributed workforces—such as cleaning, security, and facilities management—Timegate+ streamlines operations, enhances compliance, and boosts productivity.
 That is the elevator pitch at a high level, but there are many areas that were not originally created with a designer on the team.
-However, this endeavour is a first for our company because we are implementing the Product Model (compliments of Marty Cagan) and we are a pilot-project being the first product model style team for Workwave.
-Below I will showcase some of the differences with the new Product Model trio, as well as the work we have completed up until now.
+However, this endeavor is a first for our company as we are implementing the Product Operating Model (compliments of Marty Cagan) for the first time at WorkWave, making us the guinea pigs for this pilot-project.
+Below I will showcase some of the differences with the new POM trio, as well as the work we have completed up until now.

 Role